manassaloi/manassaloi.github.io/_posts/2021-01-03-ultimate-house-hunting.markdown

 - Check out google and facebook reviews of the society.
 - Check availability of Uber.
 - Check route to and from work.
+- Availability of fiber optic internet providers.
+Local cable operator doesn't count.
+At least 2 providers is critical.
 - If you're the one who has to pay the maintenance, confirm the mode of payment beforehand.
 - Check if all drawers open/close smoothly.
+- Check kirana Stores accessibility.
+- How far is the nearest supermarket?
+- Are you getting mobile network in all the rooms?
+Are there dead zones?
+- Are these mosquito meshes?
+- Are the exhaust fans working?
+- Check maid and cook availability in the society.
 - Read the notice board (if any) to get a general idea of society rules/culture.

 ## Signing the agreement